satishkumarkrishnan/DDSL_POC/README.md

-# DDSL_POC
+# AWS_Glue
-Terraform code for DDSL
+To Provision AWS Glue using Terraform